shengnanh20/ST_GCN_ASIST/README.md

 * torch-geometric-temporal

 ### Dataset
-To get dataset with different node feature or length, you could run 'file_processing.py'.
+To generate player features from the metadata and FoV files, you could run 'file_processing.py'.
+Also, you could modify the parameters in it to change the length (15 seconds, 30 seconds, 60 seconds) of the input sequence.

 ### Usage